The Australian Greens believe that:

-- To require proper regulatory oversight to enforce stringent capital rules for Australian banks and other financial institutions.
+- Effective regulatory supervision to enforce prudential regulation for Australian banks, and other financial institutions.

-- Prudential regulation to be strengthened to ensure greater transparency and reduction of systemic risk.
+- Prudential regulation to be strengthened to ensure effective transparency and reduction of systemic risk.

-- A stronger international regulatory regime for banking to ensure system stability.
+- An effective international regulatory regime for banking to ensure system stability.

-- The Australian government to implement programs to improve Australians’ financial literacy.
+- The Australian government to implement programs to improve Australians’ financial literacy and finance sector participation.